PrimeTimeTran/next-blog/data/blog/flutter/flutter-tiktok-2.md

 ---
 draft: false
 date: '2022-08-08'
-title: How to build TikTok with Flutter?
-Part 2
+title: 'Project: How to build TikTok with Flutter?
+Part 2'
 summary: 'The steps I would take to clone TikTok using Flutter.
 Including project structure, navigation, code snippets & more.'
-tags: ['flutter']
+tags: ['project', 'flutter']
 ---

 ## How to build TikTok with Flutter?